U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 The Program is inspired by a long history of artists and conservationists supporting our public lands.
 Artists provide a catalyst for developing connections to these treasured landscapes by promoting stewardship and deep appreciation for these special places across our Nation.
 The American public can look back at a rich legacy of early conservationists who inspired an awareness of the value of public lands such as John Muir, Gifford Pinchot, and Stephen Mather.
 Their awareness was shared by creative artists such as Thomas Moran, Albert Bierstadt, Thomas Hill, Ansel Adams, Maynard Dixon, and more recently, Ken Burns.

 Idaho's Artist in Residence Program

-In 2014, Idaho BLM is hosting three artists-in-residence in Southern Idaho.
-This area features some unique and dramatic landscapes, including winding rivers, deep canyons, vast areas of sagebrush steppe habitat, and hidden springs and waterfalls, all of which can provide inspiration to an artist with an eye for color, shape, and shadow.
+In 2014, Idaho BLM hosted three artists-in-residence in Southern Idaho.
+This area features some unique and dramatic landscapes, including winding rivers, deep canyons, vast areas of sagebrush steppe habitat, and hidden springs and waterfalls, provided inspiration to our artists.
+Learn more.

 FREE POSTERS featuring artist work now available at BLM offices!